-Have you taken the time to scan them so they’re backed up and secure or is the print you’re holding, the only one of its kind?
+Have you taken the time to scan them or is the print you’re holding, the only one of its kind?

-1. Photos, Oh Photos… Where Are You?
+1. Oh Photos?
+Where Are You?

 First, locate and gather all of your physical photos.

-Although all of your photos are important, some mean more to you than others.
+Although all of your pictures are important, some mean more to you than others.

 In Pile 1, place photos that you want to copy and save in a digital format, for safekeeping.